Professional Reviews

 CloudVPN Privacy & Security

 CloudVPN has a no-logs policy and doesn’t log your IP address or browsing traffic (the sites you visit and the files you download).
 However, I don’t like that CloudVPN’s privacy policy says the VPN monitors the sites visited by all of its users.
 CloudVPN claims it doesn’t tie website visits to specific users, so this shouldn’t be a serious concern.
-While the transparency is welcomed, there’s no proof to back up CloudVPN’s claims, as its no-logs policy hasn’t undergone an independent audit like ExpressVPN and ProtonVPN.
+While the transparency is welcomed, there’s no proof to back up CloudVPN’s claims, as its no-logs policy hasn’t undergone an independent audit like ExpressVPN and Private Internet Access.

 CloudVPN Privacy & Security